tmcrossx/bondlib/README.md

 are examples of how to do this.

 The `tmx::curve::plus` class adds two curves.
-It uses const references to avoid copying any data used in the implementation of the `curve::base` interface.
+It uses const references to avoid copying any data used in the implementation of the `curve::interface` class.

 ## Instrument

-The [`tmx::instrument::base`](tmx_instrument.h) class provides an interface to an iterable stream of cash flows.
+The [`tmx::instrument::interface`](tmx_instrument.h) class provides an interface to an iterable stream of cash flows.
 All instruments publicly inherit from [`fms::iterable::base`](fms_iterable.h) that uses `operator bool()` to detect when there are no further cash flows,